menu

 1053 Budapest, Papnövelde utca 5-7.

-Nestling in the hustle and bustle of downtown Pest, the Church of St. Mary the Virgin, better known as the University Church, is one of the most valuable and beautiful Baroque church buildings in Hungary, preserved in its original state.
-It is an interesting historical fact, that during the 1848-49 War of Independence, the Parliament met in this church on one occasion.
+Nestled in the hustle and bustle of downtown Pest, the Church of St. Mary the Virgin, better known as the University Church, is one of Hungary’s most valuable and beautiful Baroque churches, preserved in its original state.
+This church is not only architecturally beautiful, but also historically significant: during the 1848-49 War of Independence, the Parliament met here once.

-The church was built by the Pauline monks after expelling the Turks, but was only used for a short time.
-The signs of the Pauline roots are to be found especially on the high altar, where a copy of the icon of the Black Madonna of Częstochowa, one of the holiest icons of the Pauline Order, is also located.
-In a block of buildings adjacent to the church, there is the Central Theological Seminary, which has a Baroque library with frescoes and carved furniture on the second floor.
-The ceiling frescoes in the Palatine Library and the University Church are by the same artist, Johann Bergl, who also created some masterpieces in the Schönbrunn Palace and in the library of the Abbey of Melk.
+The church was built by the Pauline monks after the expulsion of the Ottoman Turks but was only in their use for a short time.
+The signs of the Pauline roots are most evident at the high altar, where a copy of the icon of the Black Madonna of Częstochowa — one of the holiest images of the Pauline Order — is also displayed.
+The ceiling frescoes of the church were painted by Johann Bergl, the artist who also left his mark on Schönbrunn Palace and the library hall of Melk Abbey.

-Many distinguished, high-ranking guests have visited the church, even Maria Theresa was there in 1751.
-Later it became a favourite wedding venue among the aristocracy, where the most distinguished noble families, including Nádasdy, Zichy, Esterházy, Festetics, Károlyi and the Andrássy family, took their vows of eternal fidelity.
+Many distinguished, high-ranking guests have visited the church— even Maria Theresa herself in 1751.
+Later it became a popular wedding venue among the aristocracy, where members of the most prominent noble families, including Nádasdy, Zichy, Esterházy, Festetics, Károlyi and the Andrássy dynasties, pledged their eternal vows.

 Did you know?